Birkenstock Fitting Guide – FInd Your Size

-Birkenstock sandals are a firm favourite every summer thanks to their iconic summer fashion styles, crafted in Europe using premium materials.
+Within our Birkenstock fitting guide, we hope to help you find the best size and width.
+The brand is synonymous with iconic styles such as the Arizona sandal and Boston Clog, both crafted in Europe using premium materials.
 A uniquely contoured footbed shape is one of their distinguishing features, widely copied in the footwear industry, but also the cause of serious discomfort if you don’t get the right size and fitting for you.
-With an ever growing range, it can be hard to choose the best Birkenstocks for you so we’ve created a guide to the Top 10 Birkenstocks this season.
+With an ever-growing range, it can be hard to choose the best Birkenstocks for you so we’ve created a guide to the Top 10 Birkenstocks this season.

 What are the common problems?

-A common challenge with buying Birkenstocks online is size conversion.
-Designed and manufactured in Europe, the original size (before conversion) is always EU Continental sizes and these do not translate directly to UK or US size – they are just different.
+A common challenge with buying Birkenstocks online is navigating the size conversion.
+Designed and manufactured in Europe, the original size (before conversion) is always EU Continental sizes and these do not translate directly to UK or US sizes – they are just different.

 Unfortunately, the various size translations and width options are often incorrectly published online, which means buying your first pair of Birkenstock sandals online can be a daunting task.
 Read on, for our expert advice on how to get sizing right for you.

-We’ve been official stockists of Birkenstock Sandals for many years so read on for our expert advice on how to get sizing right for you based on our first-hand knowledge from our nine stores.
+We’ve been official stockists of Birkenstock for many years so read our Birkenstock fitting guide for expert advice on how to get sizing right for you based on our first-hand knowledge from our nine stores.

 Do Birkenstocks run true to size?

-The short answer is no. For various reasons, Birkenstock sizing can be difficult to get right first time.
+The short answer is no. For various reasons, Birkenstock sizing can be difficult to get right on the first time.

 The main reason for this is size conversion between UK, EU & US which can be very misleading.
 We advise purchasing the shoes in the manufactured EU Continental size, that way you reduce the risk of ordering the incorrect size when relying on retailer size conversion, which is always just a guide and not a guarantee.
 If you know you take an EU 39 then that’s what you should look for – rather than switch to UK or US equivalents and take a risk.